DENIELER/ChainAsyncJS/README.md

     .run();
 ````

 Here you are waiting for the event `userAction-1` from any angular component, then when event has been fired you are going to the next step - waiting for the event `userScroll-1`.
-When you pass second parameter in `wait` function if means that you are calling method `userSCroll-1` in `self.scrollManager` object and this method is getting callback as parameter.
+When you pass second parameter in `wait` function it means that you are calling method `userScroll-1` in `self.scrollManager` object and this method is getting callback as parameter.
 And when callback will be fired from this object next sequence method will be executed.